What is farsightedness?

 - Have trouble reading or show little interest in reading.

-A routine eye exam by an ophthalmologist or optometrist can show whether you are farsighted.
-The eye exam includes questions about your eyesight and a physical exam of your eyes.
-Ophthalmoscopy, tonometry, a slit lamp exam, and other vision tests are also part of a routine eye exam.
+A routine eye exam by an ophthalmologist or optometrist can show if you're farsighted.
+The exam includes questions about your eyesight and a physical exam of your eyes.
+Other vision tests, such as a slit lamp exam, may also be done.

 Most farsighted people don't need treatment.
 Your eyes can usually adjust to make up for the problem.
 But as you age and your eyes can't adjust as well, you will probably need eyeglasses or contact lenses.
 (Glasses or contact lenses can help at any age if farsightedness is more than a mild problem.)

 Surgery may be an option in some cases.
 Procedures to reshape the cornea, such as LASIK, can be done for milder cases of farsightedness.
 For severe farsightedness, surgery can replace the clear lens of your eye with an implanted lens.

 If you are farsighted, get regular eye exams, and see your eye care specialist if you have changes in your vision.